 Enrichment and Extra-Curricular Activities

 At Hobart we believe that education does not stop within lessons.
 We are very proud of our strong tradition of enrichment and extra-curricular events that take place.
-The activities offered enhance our school curriculum, giving pupils further opportunities to learn new skills or knowledge, and broaden their experience.
+The activities offered enhance our school curriculum, giving students further opportunities to learn new skills or knowledge, and broaden their experience.

 A large number of trips run each year to support the learning that takes place in lessons.
 This has included: